bobboteck/JoyStick/README.md

 The joystick can be used either on touch devices, or on devices that use mouse, touchpads or similar pointing systems.
 Developed for Web Remote Control of Robot, the JoyStick can be used for all other scope.

-> Note that code not use JQuery but only pure JavaScript.
+> Note that code not use JQuery but only pure Vanilla JavaScript.

-**Actual release version is 1.1.5**.
+**Actual release version is 1.1.6**.
 The complete history of project is avaliable in the [Releases page](https://github.com/bobboteck/JoyStick/releases).

 Using appropriate methods that the object provides, you can know the position of the Stick is located.
 The methods available are: